thi-ng/umbrella/packages/proctext/tpl.readme.md

 console.log(result);

-// You're in the house (exits: east, up)...
+// You're in the house (exits: EAST, UP)...
 // It feels very homely here.
 ```